srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 **What does he have to say about gold obsession?**

-He is obviously happy about it(Why wouldn't he? :P) and says he would rather be obsessed about something that has good value.
+He is obviously happy about it(Why wouldn't he be? :P) and says he would rather be obsessed about something that has good value.

 He says it makes customers happy to have ornaments and it is what the whole world is about.(deep :P)

 **Conclusion:**

 Hope you had fun reading it, pretty sure you will find someone you know that would love to talk about their work.

 I also hope this article makes him realise his work is as challenging as an office job that he always thought he wanted to do.

-My mom also wants a mention in this article but i will probably write an article about her cooking :P
+My mom also wants a mention in this article but i will probably write a new one about her cooking :P